 Why Your Dogs Need Pet Stairs

-Pet stairs do more than get the pups up onto the bed; they prevent the dogs from jumping off, which can put tremendous strain on their legs and hips.
-Many small dogs have knee problems as well, so this is a great way to stave off pain and probable surgery.
+Pet stairs do more than getting the pups up onto the bed; they prevent the dogs from jumping off, which can put tremendous strain on their legs and hips.
+Many small dogs have knee problems as well, so this is a great way to stave off pain and possible surgery.

 The finished stairs look great.
 The photo changes the color of the carpet and blends it into a green – in person they’re stripes of yellow, teal, and white.
-The stairs were painted the trim color, Martha Stewart’s Tailor’s Chalk white in semi-gloss which matches the white Ikea bed we purchased handsomely (read: IKEA is Swedish For Self-Service Means No Customer Service EVER – the bed magically appeared on the shelf the day after our nightmare).
+The stairs were painted the trim color, Martha Stewart’s Tailor’s Chalk White in semi-gloss which matches the white Ikea bed we purchased handsomely.